Passagemaking Basics

 The Fundamentals That Actually Matter

-Probably should have led with this section, honestly.
+Probably should have led with this part honestly.
 Prepare your vessel with redundancy in critical systems — two means of navigation, two means of communication, backup bilge pumps, spare impellers and belts.
 Develop your seamanship incrementally, building from day trips to overnights to multi-day passages as your confidence and skills grow.
 Plan conservatively on weather windows, distances, and your own endurance.
 That’s what makes passagemaking endearing to us cruisers — it demands the best version of your seamanship and rewards it with experiences that no amount of coastal cruising can match.

 Recommended Boating Gear